Dot-Name/Java_DSA/README.md

-# This is JAVA DSA Folder
+# This is JAVA DSA Repository
 ## it shows my consistency
 ### Something for myself